-Depository Name: Checking (Please C or Savings ircle One)
+Depository Name: Checking or Savings (Please Circle One)

 City: State:

 Routing No.: Account No.:

-notification from n is to remain in full force and the of its termination in such the EPOSITORY a reasonable of time and in such manner
+notification from me of its termination in su and effect until the COMPANY has receive the ch time and in such manner as to afford the le opportunity to act on it.

-ese Print)
+Name:(Pleas e Print)

+Date: Signed:

-\\\\\PLEASE MAKE SURE ACCOUNT NUMBER IS ON PAPER\\\\\
+PLEASE MAKE SURE ACCOUNT NUMBER IS ON PAPER

-Ι, (Print Employee Name), have received
+I, (Print Employee Name), have received and

-and understand the Mercy Home Care, LLC: Emp oloyee Handbook.
-I understand this employee
+yee Handbook.
+I understand this employee handbook

-handbook contains policies and procedures to be

-employment with Mercy Home Care, LLC.
+by all employees, through-out employment with Mercy

+Home Care, LLC.
-Constant Circustons -

 Employee Signature

 Mercy Home Care, LLC.
 Office Staff Member

+Microy Home Care, EDC.
+Office Staff Member

-After Mercy Home Care, LLC: Employee Handbook is reviewed, this page is to be signed and returned to:
+After Mercy Home Care, LLC: Employee Handbe ook is reviewed, this page is to be signed, and returned

+to:

+Mercy Home Care, LLC

+P.O.
+Box 580 / 822 N. Andover Rd.

+Andover, KS 67002